TexasEscapes.com Texas Escapes Online Magazine: Travel and History

 The population was 300 by 1885 and reached 500 just before the Great Depression.

 The town has suffered from periodic fires throughout the years which has left the town without a central business district.
 The first was in 1892, followed by the burning of the school in 1901 and one in 1903.
-Another occured during WWII with the last major fire in 1966.
+Another occurred during WWII with the last major fire in 1966.

 Lovelady, Texas downtown